 - Maintaining breadth and balance in Years 7 & 8 so students have a wide range of options at Key Stage 4.

 - Providing students with the time to study their chosen subjects in depth.

 These are achieved through:

 - Allowing students extra time for English and mathematics where necessary.
 The focus is to support students with low levels of literacy and/or numeracy as soon as they join the academy.
 This extra time will not impact upon creative or vocational subjects, thus not impacting negatively on students’ areas of strength.

 - Based upon their ability and rate of progress, students may follow different pathways within the same subjects.
-This includes opportunities for early entry where appropriate and to take additional qualifications.
+This includes opportunities to take additional qualifications, where appropriate.

 - A three year Key Stage 4.
 Students make their GCSE option choices towards the end of Year 8.

 - Key Stage 4 qualifications are structured in such a way to fulfill the government’s ‘Eight’ criteria.

 - Options are structured in such a way so students who wish to may fulfill the Ebacc criteria.